wigging/numerix/README.md

 ## Contributing

-If you would like to contribute to the Numerix package, fork this repository and create a new branch with your contributions.
-Then create a pull request to the main branch to submit your changes.
-Please use [SwiftLint](https://github.com/realm/SwiftLint) to enforce Swift code styles and conventions.
+Please read the [contributing guidelines](CONTRIBUTING.md) if you would like to contribute to the Numerix package.
+The guidelines discuss testing, documentation, code style, and other practices used for the development of this package.